NVIDIA/spark-rapids/docs/get-started/getting-started.md

 If you plan to convert existing Spark workload from CPU to GPU, please refer to this [Spark workload qualification](./getting-started-workload-qualification.md) to check if your Spark Applications are good fit for the RAPIDS Accelerator for Apache Spark.

-## Spark workload qualification

-If you plan to convert existing Spark workload from CPU to GPU, please refer to this [Spark workload qualification](./getting-started-workload-qualification.md) to check if your Spark Applications are good fit for the RAPIDS Accelerator for Apache Spark.